3. Promoting Your Consulting Services

 Don’t make them long.
 In fact, white papers should be only five to twelve pages.
 Use a great layout with a lot of white space.
 Include charts, graphs, and pictures that make your point about solving a specific pain point.
 You don’t want seven pages of border to border text.

 If there was a spot where you wanted to spend a little marketing cash, this is it.
 Go to UpWork or Toptal or another freelance website and hire an editor to review your copy.
-(I also use Grammarly, a Word plug-in, to cross-check my grammar.)
-Hire a graphic artist to layout your white paper using Adobe InDesign so it looks attractive and then print it on good quality paper at a print shop.
+(I also use Grammarly, a Microsoft Word plug-in, to cross-check my grammar.)
+Hire a graphic artist to layout your white paper using Adobe InDesign so it looks attractive and then create a PDF and print it on good quality paper at a print shop.

 Eventually you should have a white paper for each of your consulting service offerings.